tusharkalal20/Personal-Finance-Analysis/README.md

 As is evident, the raw data has some quality issues which need to be addressed.
-- **Unnamed Columns:** Labeling the fields is important to seamlessly conduct analysis and create reports
+- **Unnamed Columns:** I used the PowerQuery editor to make the first rows as headers.
-- **Null Values:** There are cells with null values which need to be mindfully discarded
+- **Null Values:** There were rows with null values which were discarded as they just
 - **Date formatting:** I have formatted the date to 'dd-mm-yy' format and created an additional column that stores the date information in mm/dd/yy (US format)
-- **Data Labelling:** A crucial requirement to conduct the required analysis is to have the description of each transaction and the categorization by 'Type' and 'Component'.
+- **Data Labelling:** A crucial requirement for the desired analysis is to have the information that describes each transaction.  the categorization by 'Type' and 'Component'.

 ## Reporting Wireframing
 In an effort to establish the foundational structure of the dashboard and generate the necessary reports, I used Microsoft Powerpoint for the initial design.
-Please note that this serves as a reference, and adjustments to the chart layout may be necessary once actual data is incorporated.
+Please note that this step serves only as a reference, and adjustments to the chart layout may be necessary once actual data is incorporated.
 Regardless, it provides a solid starting point for visualizing the potential outcome.

 ![image](https://github.com/tusharkalal20/Personal-Finance-Analysis/assets/67863411/0136d925-7e47-4045-b2e6-19c466be02fe)